Here Piggy Piggy

 See TNT Kellee & Paul’s story here: https://www.thenewstribune.com/news/local/news-columns-blogs/larry-larue/article26289589.html

-By request, The Bio
+By Request, The Bio:

 As the youngest of 8 in a single parent home, in her attempt to find solace, Kathleen developed a love for the outdoors & self sufficiency at a very young age.
 Raised in the open expanse of the Montana landscape, free to explore unencumbered, she learned to appreciate the plants & creatures that surrounded her.
 Curious about all things nature, bugs, wildlife and science.
 Teaching herself to catch fish & hunt rabbits in elementary school.
 Spending her summer afternoons enamored by nature, studying the busy ant & insect communities scurrying about the iron ore ladened soil from the smelters in her small mining town.
 She still retains that deep passion for hands on learning even today.

 Wanting to explore, Kathleen packed up at 18 & moved to Washington state.
 Where she worked various jobs to put herself through college.
-During her 20s, she could be found, fishing pole in hand, trudging along in the mountains surrounding Seattle, hiking & mountain biking.
+During her 20s, she could be found, fishing pole in hand, trudging along in the mountains surrounding Seattle, hiking, mountain biking and studying nature.
 Stopping to observe the diverse creatures that live above and below the canopy.
-After graduating with a BS from the University of Washington, she threw a dart at a map, heading to the wilds of Colorado to explore further.
-She found herself lost on the trails, distracted by nature or freshly fallen snow covering her way.
-Always making new friends to get herself rescued!

 Kathleen returned to Puget Sound for grad school.
 Shortly after completing her first year, plans interrupted by her desire to deal with mounting student loans & outward personality leading her into the field of sales.
-Where she enjoyed a successful clinical laboratory science sales career for over 15 years working for global science companies ThermoFisher, BioMerieux, Cardinal & Avantor Sciences.
-Her intense schedule taking her further into the beauty of Alaska & Oregon.
-Marrying her husband and starting their family, with too much work and little time for nature, she would often squeeze in business travel coupled with nature excursions with her young family.
-Returning to Montana to backpack each summer.
+Where she enjoyed a successful clinical laboratory science sales career for over 16 years working for global medical science companies ThermoFisher, BioMerieux, Cardinal Health & Avantor Sciences.

 Now approaching 60, Kathleen has entered the era of kids off to college.
 Wrapping up her final stint in medical & academia research, she and her first responder husband have both retired from their public health careers as of 2024!